REI-Network/rei/packages/gxchain-utils/README.md

 Utils includes the commonly used classes in the program:
-- `abort` Aborter is a interrupt class used to terminate the module.
+- `Aborter` Aborter is a interrupt class used to terminate the module.

-- `channel` Used to cache data, arranged in order.
+- channel: Used to cache data, arranged in order, including `Channel`, `HChannel`, `PChannel`

 - `compress` Functions used to compress and decompress data.

 - `functionalmap` The key of map could be an object.

 ## INSTALL